-ADWS is creating a universal MIS that would allow all partners access to the same system.
+ADWS has explored is exploring the idea of creating a universal MIS that would allow all partners access to the same system.
 This would allow for tracking, monitoring, recording and information sharing amongst partners.

 4.2.
 Describe the local board's assessment of the type and availability of adult and dislocated worker employment and training activities in the local area.
 [WIOA Sec.
 108(b)(7)]